ShreyaRagade/MidEvilMadness/README.md

 **Setting Up Project and GitHub Sync**
 ------------------------------------------------------------------
-Go to the main GitHub Page for MildEvilMadness (branch: main), and clone the repository via SSH.
+Go to the main GitHub Page for MildEvilMadness (branch: Final-Game), and clone the repository via SSH.

 Make a Github Account if you don’t have one already (different from GitLab!)